 Taylor speaks, teaches, and inspires at conferences all over the world, including The Nantucket Yoga Festival, The Young Presidents’ Organization, Prana Fest, Women’s Wellness, Longevity Now, The Yoga Chant Fest, and Yoga for Peace.
-She is an author, entrepreneur, founder and owner-with her husband-of Prana Power Yoga™ (5 studios in Massachusetts and New York), United Nations Yoga Peace Ambassador, Boston Herald Columnist, Clinical Psychologist, Boston Herald Blogger, Master Yoga & Spiritual Teacher, Creator and sole writer of Super-mom.com, and Healthy Lifestyle Activist.
+She is a published author, entrepreneur, founder and owner-with her husband-of Prana Power Yoga™ (5 studios in Massachusetts and New York), United Nations Yoga Peace Ambassador, Boston Herald Columnist, Clinical Psychologist, Boston Herald Blogger, Master Yoga & Spiritual Teacher, Creator and sole writer of Super-mom.com, and Healthy Lifestyle Activist.
 A graduate of Brown University (A.B.) and Columbia University (M.A., M.Ed.), Taylor trains over 100 yoga teachers a year in her renowned Prana Power Yoga™ Teacher Training Program in both Massachusetts and New York and teaches 25 times a week at all of her PPY locations.
-She is a happy Super-mom of five, including twin four-year-old boys, and resides outside of Boston.
+She is a happy Super-mom of five, including twin five-year-old boys, and resides outside of Boston.
 Taylor’s best-selling book—Create The Best Life Ever: Real Life Stories to Get Inspired, Inspiration Card Deck, and DVDs are available at TaylorWells.me, Pranapoweryoga.com, Amazon.com and selected stores.

 “I lived my life competing and achieving.
 I was trained to do so by my family and our culture, and a part of my personality loved it because I could distract myself from all of the painful feelings I had inside from a difficult start in the world.
 I did a lot of stuff, got a lot of stuff, achieved a lot of stuff and won–a lot.